How to Choose Good Mods

-One-dot rarity on a mod with only +1 Speed when maxed offers stats that are so low that it is hardly worth assigning at all.
+The 1D mod at Level 15 has only +1 Speed and its primary and other secondaries are so low that it is hardly worth assigning at all.

-On the other side, a grey 5* rarity mod has to be fully upgraded to see any of its secondaries.
+On the other side, the 4E mod has to be fully upgraded to see any of its secondaries.
 This mod could end up with a Speed secondary, but because Speed is not currently showing, the max Speed secondary is +5.
 Research into mods has shown that there is less than 6% chance for a grey mod to end up with a Speed secondary.

 Understanding the value of mods by reviewing the available stats is the key to ensuring that a player’s characters are modded best.

 As discussed in the Mod Sets section, creating valuable sets is almost as important as finding the right secondaries.

 Three pairs of Health mods can provide ~30% bonus in health (10%+10%+10%), but even +30% off a character’s base Health is not that much in comparison to all the increases available.
 Rather than three sets of Health mods, it would be better to include one set of Health mods, one set of Potency mods, and one set of Tenacity mods.